 Frequently Asked Questions (FAQs)

-1. Are chia and basil seeds interchangeable in recipes?
+Are chia seeds and basil seeds interchangeable in recipes?

-2. Which seed is better for weight management?
+Which seed may be more suitable for weight management?

-3. Do basil seeds have any distinct health benefits over chia seeds?
+Do basil seeds offer different benefits compared to chia seeds?

 CONCLUSION